mirage335-colossus/extendedInterface/support/leap/README.md

 When Controller Emulation is not desired (ie. VR Application natively supports Leap Motion Hand Tracking), delete the relevant directory from 'SteamVR - Drivers' directory, leaving a copy under '_drivers-controllers' .

+Strongly recommended - bind 'leap_start' and 'leap_stop' or equivalents to macros, perhaps voice commands.
+This will allow hand tracking to be disabled when conflicting with other controls or otherwise inconvenient.

+_

 For best results, install all of the following.

 * Leap Motion SteamVR Driver